edwinmelero/Active-Directory-Lab/README.md

-Credit to Josh Makador for teaching me how to create this lab
+Credit to Josh Makador for teaching me how to create this lab.